mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/dependecies.md

 $ npm run pod-install
 ```

-Most of the time linkig the library to React Native is done automatically, but at times some libraries need to be manually linked.
-In this case follow the documentation on the library.
+Most of the time linking the library to React Native is done automatically, but at times some libraries need to be manually linked.
+In this case follow the library's documentation.